STOP! Don’t buy ready made custard. It’s really simple to make vanilla custard at home from simple everyday ingredients.

-- Impromptu custard – My homemade custard recipe uses only ingredients that I always have at home, so I can suddenly decide I need a bowl of warming bananas and custard and as if by magic it’s there.
+- Impromptu custard – My recipe uses only ingredients that I always have at home, so I can suddenly decide I need a bowl of warming bananas and custard and as if by magic it’s there.

 - Knowing that I’ve made something that I’d always thought was difficult (even if it actually isn’t) makes me feel clever, and I like feeling clever.

 Is it really proper custard if you use flour

 There are some cooking purists that say that to make proper custard you shouldn’t need any flour or cornflour to aid thickening, you should let the egg yolks do all the work.

 Maybe they’re right.
 However in this case I don’t use the flour simply for thickening, I use it to make the custard taste right.